kerbyfc/redux-test/README.md

 For develoment use `npm run dev`, for production - `npm run build` and `npm start`

 #### Roadmap
 So much work to do.
 Later...
+The closest steps are:
-The closest: * tests
+* tests
 * generate reducers structure typings to avoid errors in _Reducer_.combine
 * format code accoring tslint